 For many victims of TBI, the changes to their financial life are nearly as debilitating.
 They can longer earn a living, and they often face high costs for their ongoing medical care.

-If another person’s negligence or an intentional act resulted in your brain injury, Kuzyk Law can help.
+If another person’s negligence or an intentional act resulted in your brain injury, Kuzyk Personal Injury & Car Accidents Lawyers can help.
 We’ve helped many of our clients get the compensation they need to live their lives as normally as possible after a brain injury.

 If you or a loved one is suffering from the effects of a brain injury or you have lost someone to wrongful death, contact us today.
 We’re available 24 hours a day, seven days a week.
 Schedule a free consultation and pay nothing unless we win.